 I sometimes see web developers check for falsy values incorrectly in JavaScript.
 It's easy to get wrong.
 Here are a few common mistakes.

-if (myVariable === undefined)
+1if (myVariable === undefined)

 This is probably the most frequent mistake I see.
-While this catches undefined
+While this catches undefined properly, it doesn't guard against reference errors when myVariable is null

-from your check, this will result in a null reference error if you try to access a property on myVariable
+.
+Unless you're explicitly trying to exclude null from your check, this will result in a null reference error if you try to access a property on myVariable.

-if(myVariable === null)
+1if(myVariable === null)

 I don't see this as often, but it does happen.
 While this catches null

-properly, it does guard against reference errors when myVariable
+properly, it does guard against reference errors when myVariable is undefined.

 This check works fine if you don't want your logic to execute when you have null